jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 ## Planning for N+1 Architectures

-In order to plan for an upcoming architectural event, it is imperative to have an understanding of the varying methods of scaling a site.
+In order to plan for an upcoming architectural event, it is imperative to have an understanding of the varying methods of scaling a site, as well an awareness of any architectural impacts the current [Capacity Plan](review_update_capacity_plan.md) might have.

 ### High-level Scaling Concepts